see-quick/see-quick.github.io/all_collections/_posts/2025-03-01-nvim-sharship-wezterm.md

 ![Telescope in Action](../../assets/images/13/telescope_magic.gif)

-For instance here is a take on debugging!
+🛠️ Here’s a glimpse of debugging in action!
-It's a magic right? :D
+Feels like magic, right? ✨😃

 ![debugging.gif](../../assets/images/13/debugging.gif)